We're guessing we're not the only ones firmly attached to our iPads, laptops, and smartphones – those devices sure are addictive!

-1. be a role model
+1. be a good role model

-2. Set limits early on
+2. Set limits from the offset

 3. hide the tv